rusanu/blockuijs-rails/README.md

 blockuijs-rails
 ===============

-Rails gem jQuery BlockUI Plugin
+Provides an easy-to-use Rails 3.1 asset for jquery.blockUI.js